Toyota Celica Liftback Turbo

-The Toyota Celica LB Turbo was a Group 5 Special Production racecar version of the 3-door liftback first generation Toyota Celica GT built by Schnitzer via Toyota Deutschland to compete in Division 1 of the DRM.
+The Toyota Celica Liftback Turbo was a Group 5 Special Production racecar version of the 3-door liftback first generation Toyota Celica GT built by Schnitzer via Toyota Deutschland to compete in Division 1 of the DRM.

 It competed in the German series in 1977 and 1978.
 Plagued by reliability problems, it finished twice and won a non-championship race.
 At the end of its European career, it went on to compete in Japan with minor success.

-Throughout its competitive seasons, it was the only non-German car to compete in the top division of the German series.
+Throughout its competitive seasons, it was the only Japanese car to compete in the top division of the German series.

 Development

-The A20 Celica was built to compete against the Porsche 935s that had dominated international motorsport and also the Division 1 of the German DRM series for Group 5 cars.
-It was based on the 3-door liftback first generation Toyota Celica GT.

-As with all Group 5 cars, the Celica received extensive modifications to the bodywork, which was re-styled and built from lightweight fiberglass.
-Only the hood, roof, doors and rail panel were retained from the stock model.
+Schnitzer established their racing operation in Freilassing in 1967, specializing in BMWs.
+They had secured the 1975 European Formula Two title for Jacques Laffite.

+Schnitzer's relations with Toyota began when they had prepared rallying engines for factory Toyotas in late-1976.
+Having recognized the potential for turbocharging in their Celica's TRD 152E engine, they presented this idea to Ove Andersson, head of motorsport operations for Toyota Europe, and Adolf Hüngsberg, head of press at Toyota Deutschland, to help promote their cars in Germany.

+Budget was set by Nobuji Araki, president of Toyota Germany and vice president overall, for million Deutsche Mark for the 1977 season, more than what Andersson would allow.
+Sponsorship was provided by optical manufacturer Rodenstock at 10,000 DM per race.

+Development began on March 26, 1977, when a dark green 3-door liftback TA28 Toyota Celica ST arrived at Schnitzer's workshop.
+The car was disassembled to allow for modifications for its lightweight fiberglass bodywork, retaining its hood, roof, doors and rail panel.

 The Celica's distinctive features are its wider body sills in front of and behind the door panel and sloping nose beyond the bonnet, which encases the double headlamps and square grille.
+The car sat 20 cm lower and 25 cm shorter than a BMW 2002 and was then the lowest-profile car in the championship.

+Whilst the green car was used for mechanical installation of its engine and gearbox, a white liftback was provided by Toyota Deutschland for modelling work for its body.
+This car was later used as a donor car in event of accidents.

+As reported by Auto Motor und Sport, a 1421cc engine was said to built for Division 2, producing 380 hp.
+Schnitzer built the car to keep all auxiliary components as far away from the engine as possible, engine changes were said to have taken 30 minutes.

-To keep up with its competitions, Schnitzer used the Toyota 18R-G engine from its production model with a specially designed 16 valve cylinder head and a Kugelfischer fuel injection system topped up with a KKK turbocharger.
+To keep up with its competition, Schnitzer used the Toyota 18R-G engine from its production model with a specially designed 16 valve cylinder head and a Kugelfischer fuel injection system topped up with a KKK turbocharger.
 The engine produced a total output of 560 hp from its bored 2090 cc engine.

-Partway through the 1978 season, as the Celica color scheme was changed from blue to red and white, revisions were also made to its bodywork to improve its aerodynamics.

-Aside being factory supported, sponsorship was provided by optical manufacturer Rodenstock.